Management of AMI During COVID-19 Pandemic

 - These recommendations will need to be adapted to each regional system’s PCI Center, STEMI referral hospitals, and EMS system and will need to be communicated clearly between cardiology and emergency medicine providers within each hospital.
 For now, each system must recognize the competing and equally important principles of: a) timely reperfusion of STEMI patients, b) safe regional transport and treatment of potentially high-risk patients, and c) additional emphasis on protection and safety of all health care personnel.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and ACS, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, COVID-19 Hub, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and ACS, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

 < Back to Listings